Location: Vacone, RI, IT

 Season: July 5, 2020 to August 1, 2020

 Deadline Type: Rolling

-Gary D. Farney (Rutgers University); Dylan Bloy (University of Tennessee); Candace Rice (University of Alberta); Tyler Franconi (University of Alberta)
+Gary D. Farney (Rutgers University); Dylan Bloy (University of Tennessee); Candace Rice (Brown University); Tyler Franconi (Brown University)

 Enrollment in the Rutgers Field School is not limited to Rutgers University students, and applicants from other institutions of higher learning are encouraged to apply.
 Although applicants with backgrounds in archaeology, anthropology, classics, history, and/or; Italian studies are desired, no previous experience or prerequisites are necessary, nor is any particular major or background.
 Moreover, no knowledge of Italian language is required.

 Undergraduate students will receive six course-credits from Rutgers Study Abroad that may be counted toward a variety of departments and majors, including Classical Studies, History, Anthropology, and Art History.
 For instance, the Department of Anthropology at Rutgers-New Brunswick will accept all six credits for their Anthropology major and minor.
 Please consult Prof. Farney (firstname.lastname@example.org) if you have any questions about how these credits might apply to your situation.

 Graduate students can earn either 6 or 3 course credits, depending on the track they wish to take.
 They should consult their departments to see how they will treat the credits for any degree they are pursuing.
 For 6 credits, they can participate for all four weeks of the field school season.
 For the 3 credits option, graduate students can participate in two weeks of the field school season to be arranged with Prof. Farney.

 Period(s) of Occupation: Occupation period of villa: ca. 100 BCE to 230 CE (Roman Republic and Empire); post-occupation, Lombard Era burials: ca. 600 to 800 CE